scalameter/scalameter.github.com/home/gettingstarted/0.7/simplemicrobenchmark.md

     import org.scalameter.api._

 This gives us access to most of the ScalaMeter API.
 Alternatively, we can import different parts of ScalaMeter selectively, but this will do for now.

 A ScalaMeter represents performance tests with the `Bench` abstract class -- to implement a performance test, we have to extend this class.
 A performance test can either be a singleton `class` or a `object`.
 The only difference from ScalaMeter's point of view is that `object` performance tests will have a `main` method, hence being runnable applications.

 For that reason, we choose the latter:

     object RangeBenchmark
-    extends Bench.Quickbenchmark {
+    extends Bench.LocalTime {

       // multiple tests can be specified here